-Because there are many statutes applicable to self-defense, give only those parts of the instructions that are required by the evidence.
+Because there are many statutes applicable to self-defensethe justifiable use or threatened use of force, give only those parts of the instructions that are required by the evidence.
 However, unless the evidence establishes the force used was deadly or non-deadly as a matter of law, both 3.6(f) and 3.6(g) must be given.
 Mathis v.
 State, 863 So.
 2d 464 (Fla.
 1st DCA 2004).
 Only the discharge of a firearm, whether accidental or not, has been deemed to be the use of deadly force as a matter of law.
 Hosnedl v.
 State, 120 So.
 3d 400 (Fla.
 4th DCA 2013).

 It is a defense to the crime[s] of (name[s] of relevant crime[s], including lesser-included offenses) if the actions of (defendant) constituted the justifiable [use] [or] [threatened] of non-deadly force.
 "Non-deadly" force means force not likely to cause death or great bodily harm.
+"Great bodily harm" means great as distinguished from slight, trivial, minor, or moderate harm, and as such does not include mere bruises.